LawFrances/Bond-Yield-Algo/README.md

 # Yield Curve Interpolation Project

 ## Overview
-This project includes implementations of a yield curve interpolation algorithm in Python and Java.
+This project includes implementations of a yield curve interpolation algorithm in Java.
 The purpose of the algorithm is to calculate interpolated or extrapolated yield rates (bid, ask, or mid) for a given date.

 ## Scripts Description